-The results have surprised other scientists who describe it as a thorough and substantiated study, which clearly shows physical activity improves erectile problems among men.
+The results have surprised other scientists who describe it as a thorough and substantiated study, which clearly shows physical activity improves erectile problems such as ED among men.

 According to Professor Bente Klarlund Pedersen from the University of Copenhagen and Ellids Kristensen, doctor and research scientist at the Sexological Clinic in Copenhagen, these conclusions are supported by known mechanisms that can explain the link to erectile dysfunction:

 Physical activity makes the blood vessels more elastic, allowing more blood to flow to the sex organs.

 Physical activity stimulates the body’s production of nitrogen oxide, allowing the blood vessels to expand.
 This is essentially just what the popular medicine, Viagra, does for ED patients.

 With this in mind, the conclusions should lead to new treatments for impotency, says Pedersen, head of the TrygFondens Centre for Active Health at Rigshospitalet, Denmark.